chosenobih/BE-502-Final_project/README.md

 ## Workflow

+- Chosen and Nasser
-- Chosen and Nasser: Data summarizing (rain and temp montly AVG, change over time, total number of fires in the year, total fires per month, acres burned per month, cause of fire (ex: lightning from more rain), and potantial addition of statistical significance of location of fire, climate data, cause of fire.
+  - Data summarizing (rain and temp montly AVG, change over time, total number of fires in the year, total fires per month, acres burned per month, cause of fire (ex: lightning from more rain), and potantial addition of statistical significance of location of fire, climate data, cause of fire.
 Data visualizations: scatter plot over map, line plots

-- Madeline and Truman: Analyzing remote sensing data to identify effects of wildfires and climate on vegetation indices.
+- Madeline and Truman:
+  - Analyzing remote sensing data to identify effects of wildfires and climate on vegetation indices.
 Visualizing remote sensing images to visually identify fire locations.